TarasKindrat/PHP_scripts/README.md

 # PHP_scripts

-First stepts to creat some usefull scripts
+First steps to create some useful scripts